 - Humility.
 Don’t be so full of pride that you believe any task is “below” you.
 Be willing to perform any function, no matter how menial, in the name of service and communal success.

 - Stewardship.
 One of the most critical servant leadership characteristics is stewardship, or the desire to serve others.
 This concept is at the very heart of servant leadership.

 - Commitment.
-A servant leader must be committed to their team.
+Servant leaders must be committed to their team.
 By ensuring each has the means to succeed, the potential for your organization’s success becomes limitless.

-My leadership style was galvanized in a people-first company that started every day concerned about how to support their teammates and deliver profits.
-If you are interested in learning how servant leadership principles can work for your business, click here and fill out my contact form.
+My leadership style was galvanized in a people-first company that started daily concerned about supporting their teammates and delivering profits.
+If you want to learn how servant leadership principles can work for your business, click here and fill out my contact form.
 I know how to help you bring servant leadership to reality.